antonfirsov/docs/2016/04-NetNative-UWP-Update2/NetNative-UWP-Update2.md

 Previous releases of the .NET Native compiler utilized the same inlining optimizer as the CLR JIT compiler.
 Because the JIT compiler is tuned to generate code quickly, it makes local decisions about which methods to inline.
 Ahead-of-time compilation allows the .NET Native compiler to evaluate inlining decisions while considering the full scope of your application.
 With 1.3.1 this is now done using the same whole program inlining engine used for high performance C++ applications, enabling significant improvement for many scenarios.

 [Profile-Guided Optimizations](https://msdn.microsoft.com/en-us/library/e7k32f4k.aspx) allows the compiler make better code generation decisions by giving it information about what happens in an application at runtime.
-Using data we've collected from a variety of UWP applications in the store we have applied PGO optimizations to the SharedLibrary component.
+We have applied PGO optimizations to the SharedLibrary component using data we've collected from a variety of UWP applications.
 We're excited to enable this class of optimizations for general usage in a future version of the UWP tools.

 Sharing the same optimizing backend as the C++ compiler allows .NET Native to use the advanced optimizing technologies that have been developed for high performance C++ code.
 We will continue to light up features that this integration allows.